Analysis | The special grand jury used in Trump’s case, explained

+After more than two years, the inquiry seems to be ramping up; District Attorney Cyrus R. Vance Jr. convened a special grand jury in May.

-That means there’s a group of regular New Yorkers meeting several days a week in a jury room to consider potential criminal charges against the former president, his company or business associates.
+That means there has been a group of regular New Yorkers meeting several days a week in a jury room to consider potential criminal charges against the former president, his company or business associates — including chief financial officer Allen Weisselberg, who surrendered to authorities Thursday after prosecutors secured indictments against him and the Trump Organization.

+“Mr. Weisselberg intends to plead not guilty and he will fight these charges in court,” his attorney, Mary E. Mulligan, said in a statement.

-Trump in a statement Tuesday attacked the move by Vance’s office as a “Witch Hunt.”
+Trump had previously attacked the move by Vance’s office as a “witch hunt.”

-“This is purely political, and an affront to the almost 75 million voters who supported me in the Presidential Election, and it’s being driven by highly partisan Democrat prosecutors,” Trump said.
+“This is purely political, and an affront to the almost 75 million voters who supported me in the Presidential Election, and it’s being driven by highly partisan Democrat prosecutors,” Trump said when the grand jury was convened in May.

 What does a grand jury do?